Topic: Water Into Wine. First Sign. Category: Son of Man>

 Listen to the full sermon.

-The apostle John stated his objective in writing His eye witness account of Jesus’ earthly ministry in John 20:31 ‘…these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.
+The apostle John’s objective in writing His eye witness account of Jesus’ earthly ministry was as he stated in chapter 20 verse 31‘…these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.’

 In eastern culture a wedding could last up to 7 days.
 The cost is extensive.
 The resources immense.
 The public and private expectations are extremely high.
 Into this culture where shame or honour determine everything, Jesus walks in.